MECC Foundation Announces Captain Russell E. Cooper Memorial Endowed Buccaneer Scholarship - NewsBreak

 Bulls Gap students win national STEM competition

-BULLS GAP — Could you imagine a world without a particular scientific invention, such as the water filter?
-Well, three students at Bulls Gap School won a national STEM competition doing just that.
-BGS eighth-grader Hayden Good along with seventh-graders Kyli Taylor and Nevaeh Thomas were encouraged by their...
+BULLS GAP— Could you imagine a world without a particular scientific invention, such as the water filter, well three students at Bulls Gap School won a national STEM competition doing just that.
+BGS eighth grader Hayden Good along with seventh graders Kyli Taylor and Nevaeh Thomas were encouraged by...

 UVA Wise and Virginia Tech partner in mining-impacted stream study